It's Okay To Grieve The Time You've Lost This Year

 ”

-This feeling of lacking control is at the root of much of our distress, Catherine believes.
+This feeling of lacking control is at the root of much of our distress, Dr. Huckle believes.
 "One of the biggest factors of depression is feeling helpless, and COVID has hit lots of us with that," she explains.
-To combat this, Catherine recommends exercising as much control as we can in the areas that we can.
-Emma also advises us to "focus on the present and build positive experiences in the here and now'', something we’re not particularly good at in a culture that constantly fetishises planning the better version of ourselves via diaries, bucket lists and elaborate vision boards.
-"What I’ve been saying to people in my clinical practice," says Catherine, "is that it has to be a day-by-day approach.
+To combat this, she recommends exercising as much control as we can in the areas that we can.
+Dr. Hepburn also advises us to "focus on the present and build positive experiences in the here and now,'' something we’re not particularly good at in a culture that constantly fetishizes planning the better version of ourselves via diaries, bucket lists, and elaborate vision boards.
+"What I’ve been saying to people in my clinical practice," says Dr. Huckle, "is that it has to be a day-by-day approach.
 Plan a week ahead at the most and make sure your week is full with productive tasks but also moments of pleasure and relaxation."

 Advertisement

-"A lot can happen in a year!" is something my mum has often said to me.
+"A lot can happen in a year!" is something my mom has often said to me.
 For the first time ever, perhaps, she might be wrong.
-But according to Catherine, 2020 hasn’t been wasted.
+But according to Dr. Huckle, 2020 hasn’t been wasted.
 "We learn by our experiences and that’s how we manage challenges in the future," she says.
 "Showing what we can do in situations of high stress and depleted resources gives us the capacity to deal with a whole bunch of stuff in the future."